manishucsd/py-codegen/README.md

 Figure 1 shows the definitions of `wgmma` descriptors: Leading Byte Offset (LBO) and Stride Byte Offset (SBO), which are crucial in setting the GMMA descriptor bits.
 The figure illustrates a `64x128x64` CTA tile and a `64x128x16` `wgmma` Tensor Core, where shared memory tiles are loaded using TMA.
 LBO represents the byte offset between two core matrices in the contiguous dimension (blue line), while SBO is the byte offset between core matrices in the strided dimension.

 Using these definitions, we can apply architecture-specific tiling operations to deduce compile-time integer values for various data types and layouts.
-Please refer to the PyCuTe code implemented in this work to understand how the figure converts into integers.
+Please refer to the PyCuTe [[code](https://github.com/manishucsd/py-codegen/blob/f63ac844dc53de68ba8fe6ebd323dfc769fc24b1/nvcute/tiled_mma.py#L13), [test](https://github.com/manishucsd/py-codegen/blob/f63ac844dc53de68ba8fe6ebd323dfc769fc24b1/nvcute_tests/make_gmma_desc.py#L10)] implemented in this work to understand how the figure converts into integers.

 **CuTe's layout algebra enables us to transform illustrations into code, code into integers, and integers into codegen, improving scalability, correctness, and user-experience.
 While it can also enhance code readability, this requires thorough familiarity with the CuTe documentation and practice.**